FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 17th  June 2022.md

 relation to flood risk in respect of any future planning application, further strengthened

-by the minor modification proposed as part of this motion.--- 7
+by the minor modification proposed as part of this motion.
+---
+7

 The Modification outlined was proposed by Councillor Leddin, seconded by Councillor Kilcoyne.
 Cllr